The workloads UI gives you various views to understand your New Relic workloads at a high level, and in granular detail.

-The Health tab in a workload provides relevant status data that helps you operate the workload: It shows the global status of the workload, as well as the individual status of all the entities that make up the workload at each point in time.
-It looks like this:
+The Summary page provides relevant status data that helps you operate the workload.
+It shows the global status of the workload, as well as the individual status of all the entities that make up the workload at each point in time.

 It comprises the following:

-- The workload status informs about how your workload is performing, based on the individual alerting status of the entities in your workload.
-With health over time you’ll see whether and how the workload status has changed in the past three hours.
+- The workload status informs about how your workload is performing, based on the alerting status of the entities in your workload.
+The health over time shows you how the workload status has changed in the past three hours.

-- If one or more entities are alerting, you'll get a count of criticals and warnings and a summary of the open conditions, which will make it easier to identify and troubleshoot the most important issues.
+- If entities are alerting, you'll see a count of criticals and warnings and a summary of the open conditions, which helps you identify and troubleshoot the most important issues.

-The Activity tab shows performance data related to the entities in the workload, along with the events that could explain any changes in those time series.
-It looks like this:
+The Activity page shows performance data related to the entities in the workload, along with the events that could explain any changes in those time series.

 - Golden metrics.
-These are charts with the most relevant metrics for each entity type, such as number of requests, response time, and error rate for an application.
+These are charts with the most relevant metrics for each entity type.
 Explore the charts to detect correlations among different entities (for example, two applications) and different stack layers (for example, applications and hosts).
-The golden metrics that you see for each entity type on a workload can be customized either at the account or the workload level through the NerdGraph API.
+The metrics you see can be customized either at the account or the workload level through our NerdGraph API.

-- Events timeline.
+- Activity stream.
 This includes the start and end time of incidents and anomalies that refer to the workload entities.
 It also shows other event types that can explain a change in the status or performance of the workload, such as deployments and configuration changes.

-The Owner tab gives you information about the team responsible for the workload.
-It looks like this:
+The General settings page gives you information about the team responsible for the workload.
+It contains:

 - The team responsible for the workload.
 You can include more than one team.

 - The workload description.
-Share the mission of the workload, and the business logic it represents: Is it a web application?
+Share the purpose of the workload, and the business logic it represents: Is it a web application?
 An API?
 A backend process?
-Fill in any details that are relevant to your team, or to other teams in your organization.
+Fill in details relevant to your team, or to other teams in your organization.